opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/network-settings.md

 - `http.publish_host` (Static, list): Specifies an address or addresses that an OpenSearch node publishes to other nodes for HTTP communication.

 - `http.compression` (Static, Boolean): Enables support for compression using `Accept-Encoding` when applicable.
-When `HTTPS` is enabled, the default is `false`. otherwise the defaults is `true`.
+When `HTTPS` is enabled, the default is `false`, otherwise, the default is `true`.
 Disabling compression for HTTPS helps mitigate potential security risks, such as `BREACH` attacks.
 To enable compression for HTTPS traffic, explicitly set `http.compression` to `true`.

 ## Advanced transport settings